 How to Turn Social Media Trends Into Success for Your Property

-Below are some of the biggest social media multifamily marketing trends as of late 2022 and how you can integrate these into your campaign strategy to amplify engagement with your residents.
+Below are some of the biggest social media multifamily marketing trends and how you can integrate these into your campaign strategy to amplify engagement with your residents.

-1. Be more receptive to ads on TikTok, Snapchat, and Pinterest.
+1. Be more receptive to TikTok, Snapchat, and Pinterest ads.

 New studies show that consumers are becoming more receptive to advertising on smaller social media platforms (i.e., platforms that aren’t Instagram, Facebook, and Twitter).